Note: The SMP Agent for ULM 8.x uses Communication Profiles to distribute certificates; this is an alternate method

 - In the Targeted Agent Settings policy, click the Unix/Linux/Mac tab and check "Use system CA store for certificate checks" and specify the full, absolute path and name of the new cert file from step #4, above.

 - Allow the client to refresh policies.
-A new version of agent's certificate store will be created and used by the agent for subsequent communication to the NS and any site or package servers.
+A new version of the agent's certificate store will be created and used by the agent for subsequent communication to the NS and any site or package servers.

 - By default, the agent will automatically store the certificate bound to port 443 on the NS/SMP server upon initial installation or after an interactive reconfiguration of the agent (aex-configure -iconfigure).

 - The default certificate is stored on the client in the /opt/altiris/notification/nsagent/etc//cainfo.pem.
-Please avoid adding any certificates to “cainfo.pem” (except for testing purposes) as these will be lost during an agent upgrade.
+Please avoid adding any certificates to “info.pem” (except for testing purposes) as these will be lost during an agent upgrade.
 The "aex-configure -iconfigure" utility has a prompt to re-download the certificate with a given fingerprint.
 Agent version 7.5 and 7.5 SP1 will overwrite cainfo.pem!
 7.6+ will add/append the certificate to cainfo.pem if required.

-- The SMP Agent for ULM uses its own certificate store.
+- The SMP Agent for ULM uses its certificate store.
 The location of this store is the /opt/altiris/notification/nsagent/etc/cainfo-merged.pem file.
-No certificates should be added to the file manually (except for testing purposes), as this file can be be overwritten by an agent-initiated regeneration of the contents of this file.
+No certificates should be added to the file manually (except for testing purposes), as this file can be overwritten by an agent-initiated regeneration of the contents of this file.

 - The ‘cainfo-merged.pem’ file is regenerated during several agent communication processes, such as sending basic inventory, refreshing policies, etc. The agent compares the contents of the following files and if any have changed since their last known state, the agent regenerates the cainfo-merged.pem file: 1) cainfo.pem, 2) cainfo-ss.pem and 3) the file specified in Targeted Agent Settings CA file setting.
 It is possible to manually run these processes to trigger the regeneration the cainfo-merged.pem file.
 (Note that a refresh policies may have to occur twice - once to get the new or updated targeted settings policy and once to regenerate the cainfo-merged.pem file.)